marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 ## Conclusion

+In a couple of days I threw away a lot of code because I was constantly discovering problems or learning new best practices... but that's ok, that's what simple prototypes are for!
+But how did it turn out?

-Overall I was pretty happy, because in a dozen hours work I got something working and I have a better grasp of why game developers tremble when you mention online multiplayer.
+Well, overall I'm pretty happy with the result.
+In approximatively 15 hours of work I got something running and I gained a better grasp of why game developers tremble when you mention online multiplayer.

 I think the next step would be to design a game taking the constraints into account to simplify development a bit.
 You don't want a